avast/PurpleDome/doc/source/basics/windows_targets.rst

 Setting up Windows for Purple Dome
 ----------------------------------

-* Mount the vagrant share to X: (at least my scripts expect it) *net use x:\\vboxsvr\share*
-* Create a batch file in C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup to automatically start *caldera_agent.bat* in the vagrant share for this machine.
-This ensures that the caldera agent can be started in reboot
 * Install OpenSSH on the windows target (https://docs.microsoft.com/de-de/windows-server/administration/openssh/openssh_install_firstuse  and https://docs.microsoft.com/de-de/windows-server/administration/openssh/openssh_keymanagement)

 Some SSH hints (powershell):